UCLALibrary/research-tips/_posts/2020-04-01-wire-spring-update.md

 <p>The new <a href="https://uclalibrary.github.io/creates/" target="_blank">C.R.E.A.T.E.S.</a> site uses interactive media, step-by-step directions, and detailed annotation of authentic examples to guide students through the process.</p>

 <p>Many thanks to Dr. Jordan Moberg Parker for serving as the Pedagogy Lead on this project, for providing the initial set of instructional materials and examples of student work, and for contributing countless hours providing feedback and advice to make the project possible!
-BIG, big, big congratulations to Kian and Alex for authoring the website and creating the multimedia!
+BIG, big, big congratulations to Kian and Alex for building the website and creating the multimedia!
 And we are also very grateful to our many project contributors: Salma Abumeeiz, Giselle Burns, Juan Díaz, Taylor Harper, Royson Lin, Christopher Lopez, Renee Romero, Hannah Sutherland, and April Zhou!
 Thank you for all the help along the way!</p>

 ## New publication: The WI+RE Way